You have all these tactics to improve your site traffic and reach. You can obsess about them trying to squeeze every bit of performance.

 - Too many exits

 Ads, social buttons, and third-party resources send people away from your site.
 If they’re away, then they’re not clicking your affiliate links.
-Try stripping the site to the basics so the main things they engage in is A) the content, and B) the affiliated resource.
+Try stripping the site to the basics so the main things they engage in are A) the content, and B) the affiliated resource.

 Easy solution: Use full-width posts so it’s just them and the content.